Trade Rationale

 We added Waste Management at a model weight of 2.50% due to the company’s entrenched market position, inflation-resilient business model, and upcoming acceleration in free cash flow following a multi-year investment cycle.

-Rebalance Broadcom (AVGO), Increase Microsoft (MSFT) and NVIDIA (NVDA), Reduce Constellation Brands (STZ) and Eastman Chemical (EMN), and Exit UnitedHealth Group (UNH)
+Rebalance Broadcom (AVGO), Increase Microsoft (MSFT) and NVIDIA (NVDA), Decrease Constellation Brands (STZ) and Eastman Chemical (EMN), and Exit UnitedHealth Group (UNH)

 Recent strong performance resulted in Broadcom increasing past 6.25% of the strategy weight.
 Per our risk mandates, we rebalanced AVGO back to its model weight of 5.00%.